How KIN works and where to buy, sell and trade it

 - Bancor Network

 The total KIN supply limit is 10 trillion coins.
-However, the full 10 trillion will never hit the market.
+However, it’s unlikely that the full 10 trillion will ever hit the market.

 - 1 trillion – Distributed to users in the ICO.

 - 3 trillion – Distributed to Kik in equal quarterly installments over 2.5 years (10 quarters).